Thomcray/alx-low_level_programming/0x00-hello_world/README.md

   * Use the function puts
   * You are not allowed to use printf
   * Your program should end with th value 0
+ 5. Write a C program thta prints exactly with proper grammer, but the outcome is a piece of art, ,followed by a new line.
+  * Use the function printf
+  * You are not allowed to use the function puts
+  * Your program should return 0
+  * Your program should compile without warning using the -wall gcc option